 Decision direction

 The judgment expends expression.
 The case confirmed the essential role played by the press in a democratic society.
-In this case, it was relevant for the ECtHR that the disputed articles were based on a first-hand account given by another person (Mr. I.) to the applicants and the the applicants cannot be criticised for having failed to ascertain the truth of the disputed allegations and acted in good faith and consistently with the diligence expected of a responsible journalist reporting on a matter of public interest.
+In this case, it was relevant for the ECtHR that the disputed articles were based on a first-hand account given by another person (Mr. I.) to the applicants and the applicants acted in good faith and consistently with the diligence expected of a responsible journalist reporting on a matter of public interest.

 Regarding the contents of the articles at issue, as in other occasions (see Pedersen and Baadsgaard v.
 Denmark [GC] ,§ 77, Thorgeir Thorgeirson v.
 Iceland, § 65, Jersild v.
 Denmark, § 35) the ECtHR stressed that a distinction needs to be made according to whether the statements emanate from the journalist or are a quotation of others because a punishment of a journalist for assisting in the dissemination of statements made by another person would have a chilling effect on the press to discuss matters of public interest.